JacobZuo/jacobzuo.github.io/about.md

 ## Teaching:

-Teaching assistant of course 'Instromentation', 2015 -- 2017;
+Teaching assistant of course 'Instrumentation', 2015 -- 2017;

 ## Awards and Honors: